 Climate Change Impacts on Anthropic Environments and Man-made Systems

-This research area investigates and adopt cutting-edge approaches, integrating physical modeling with data-driven techniques and continuous monitoring, including Earth Observation, to reproduce the impact of long to short term climate regime on human environments and systems (urban areas, infrastructure).
+This research area investigates and adopts cutting-edge approaches, integrating physical modeling with data-driven techniques and continuous monitoring, including Earth Observation, to reproduce the impact of long to short term climate regime on human environments and systems (urban areas, infrastructure).
 Through a co-design process, key stakeholders are actively engaged, tailoring solutions to specific sectors and contexts.
 This advances traditional impact analysis towards a more comprehensive and robust decision-making.

 Impacts of Climate Events on Socio-Economic Resilience